ogzkrt/OTD/README.md

 # OTD

 OTD is a tower defense game written with Java by using LibGDX.
-Game works both Android and Desktop (tested on Ubuntu,MacOS,Windows).
+Game works both on Android and Desktop (tested on Ubuntu,MacOS,Windows).

 Here is the game play running on the Android emulator.